English

 Intuitively, it may seem that the nozzle diameter shouldn't affect the maximum amount of plastic that the hotend can heat in a given amount of time.
 However, with bigger nozzles, you can slightly increase MVS due to lower mechanical resistance - basically, it's a bit easier for the filament to get pushed through the nozzle.

-Does printing with large diameter nozzle and tall layer height actually save print time?
+Does printing with a large diameter nozzle and tall layer height actually save print time?

 This is an often-overlooked consequence of MVS.
-When you use a large diameter nozzle and very tall layer height, e.g. 0.8 mm nozzle and 0.5 mm layer height, your print speed is indeed going to be capped by MVS.
-That is unless you install a more powerful hotend on your printer.
-If you notice in the preview, that your speed is limited by MVS, you can try increasing the nozzle temperature and raising MVS a bit.
-However, it may be time to simply lower the layer height, you'll get more detail without increasing the print time because the printer will be able to print faster.
+When you use a large diameter nozzle and a very tall layer height, e.g., a 0.8 mm nozzle and a 0.5 mm layer height, your print speed is indeed going to be capped by MVS.
+That is, unless you install a more powerful hotend on your printer.
+If you notice in the preview that your speed is limited by MVS, you can try increasing the nozzle temperature and raising MVS a bit.
+However, it may be time to simply lower the layer height.
+You'll get more detail without increasing the print time because the printer will be able to print faster.

 Preview MVS

-Once you slice your model, you can switch the preview mode to Volumetric flow rate using the select box in the bottom left corner.
+Once you slice your model, you can switch the preview mode to Volumetric flow rate using the select box on the top left corner.

 On the other hand, when printing bigger models with tall layer heights, you may notice the speed being limited by MVS, especially when printing infill.
-If the majority of your model is being printed slower due to the MVS limit, consider lowering the layer height, you'll get more detail "for free".
+If the majority of your model is being printed more slowly due to the MVS limit, consider lowering the layer height.
+You'll get more details "for free".

 Big thanks to Bob George for his help on this article